Skip to main content

 Assessing your space

 Once you have an accurate sense of what you need and want, assess your available space.
 Some natural places to create a home gym are spare rooms, sunrooms, lofts, attics, basements and garages—with the latter three being either raw space or finished.
-To set up your home gym more efficiently, Gym Equipment Removals can help optimize the space for an effective workout environment.

 A spare room is often an ideal option, but use will depend on location.
 A ground floor room usually provides excellent space for ellipticals and treadmills, but if you have lots of kids and visitors around, it might be too noisy for a yoga studio.
 An upper floor space might work for equipment (provided you’re confident the floor can sustain the weight) but if that same room is next door to, or directly over, a bedroom, it might not be the best place for a Zumba studio.

 Some simple ways to beautify your basement space include painting the walls a fresh color, and installing light fixtures or adding freestanding lights to make the space brighter.
 Soften the space by adding some cushioned flooring or an area rug.
-BJJ Mats work great too.
 Get a TV for the space so that you can stream exercise classes or watch shows while you work out and feel less isolated.
 You can even keep a small stack of gym towels handy, and add a small dorm fridge loaded with pre-filled water bottles, so you don’t have to go upstairs to hydrate.

 HomeGym4